 11. In which country does the Nile start?
-Writing this question requires to find the property representing the countries in which rivers start.
+Writing this question requires finding the property that represents the country in which rivers start.
 The user will probably try to type start country, which is not the correct label, according to DBpedia.
 However, the autocompletion system will suggest the correct label, i.e., source country.
 Thus, the question can be input as "What is the source country of the Nile?".

 12. Which countries have more than two official languages?
-This question can not be expressed in CANALI, since constraints using aggregate functions are not supported yet.
+This question can not be expressed in CANaLI, since constraints using aggregate functions are not supported yet.